 Hume follows his sentimentalist predecessor, Francis Hutcheson (1694–1746), in building his moral theory around the idea of a spectator who approves or disapproves of people’s character traits and motives.
 The sentiments of approval and disapproval are the source of our moral ideas of goodness and badness.
 To evaluate a character trait as morally good is to evaluate it as virtuous; to evaluate it as morally bad is to evaluate it as vicious.

-Thomas Hobbes' (1588–1679) brilliant but shocking attempt to derive moral and political obligation from motives of self-interest initiated the British Moralists debate.
+Thomas Hobbes’ (1588–1679) radical attempt to derive moral and political obligation from motives of self-interest initiated the British Moralists debate.
 Hobbes, as his contemporaries understood him, characterizes us as naturally self-centered and power-hungry, concerned above all with our own preservation.
 In the state of nature, a pre-moral and pre-legal condition, we seek to preserve ourselves by trying to dominate others.
-Since we are equally powerful, this results in a state of “war of all against all” in which life is “nasty, brutish, and short”.
+Since we are all sufficiently “equal” in power, this results in a state of “war of all against all” in which life is “nasty, brutish, and short” (Leviathan, Ch.
+13).
 The way out is to make a compact with one another.
 We agree to hand over our power and freedom to a sovereign, who makes the laws necessary for us to live together peacefully and has the power to enforce them.
 While acting morally requires that we comply with the laws the sovereign establishes, the basis of morality is self-interest.

 Bernard Mandeville’s (1670–1733) The Fable of the Bees served to reinforce this reading of Hobbes during the early 18th century.
 According to Mandeville, human beings are naturally selfish, headstrong, and unruly.
 Some clever politicians, recognizing that we would be better off living together in a civilized society, took up the task of domesticating us.
 Realizing that we are proud creatures, highly susceptible to flattery, they were able to dupe many of us to live up to the ideal of virtue—conquering our selfish passions and helping others—by dispensing praise and blame.
 Moral concepts are just tools clever politicians used to tame us.